 The Trust seeks to produce the best financial return within an acceptable level of risk and capital preservation is of paramount importance.
-The primary mechanism for meeting this objective is to invest in fixed interest deposit accounts, spreading the total invested and limiting the amount invested with any individual financial institution.
+The primary mechanism for meeting this objective is to invest in alternative low risk investments in a negative interest rate environment, spreading the total invested and limiting the amount invested with any individual financial institution.

 These financial institutions are reviewed by the trustees on a periodic basis.

 The levels of these deposits are monitored to ensure that the Trust has sufficient liquid funds to meet operational cash flow and planned capital expenditure requirements.
-The investment return in the current year was in line with expectations having factored in the rates currently offered in the market.
-The existing Investment Policy will be reviewed in 2020.
+The existing Investment Policy was updated in December 2020.

-Table 3: Cash and Bank 2018 and 2019
+Table 3: Cash and Bank 2019 and 2020

-2018 €000's 2019 €000's
+2019 €000's 2020 €000's

-Restricted 450 364
+Restricted 364 964

-Unrestricted 10,580 9,720
+Unrestricted 9,720 12,819

-Total Cash and Bank 11,030 10,084
+Total Cash and Bank 10,084 13,783